-While excess activation of testosterone-mediated endocrine pathways is more detectable in female compared to male newborns, an absence or deficiency of testosterone is associated with more adverse outcomes among males58 including; hypogonadism and shorter AGD59.
-Since testosterone is mainly produced in the Leydig cells of the fetal testicles, its insufficiency is often associated with under masculinization, cryptorchidism, and micropenis60.
-There is growing evidence to show that several prenatal exposures affect not only the mature Leydig cell function but also their progenitor stem cells, thus affecting Leydig cell development during the fetal and postnatal period61,62.
-Animal studies have associated postnatal exposure to Pb and Se with spermatogonia and Leydig cells injury63, and Cd exposure to testicular DNA damage and decreased levels of testosterone64,65.
-The findings obtained from our WQS models, showed a negative association between prenatal exposure to metals-mixture and male newborn's AGIap, suggesting Ni and Se were the most prominent factors.
-These findings are consistent with a previous study66 associating Ni exposure with testicular damage as well as hypothalamic-pituitary-testis axis disruption in mice.
-According to Yang et.al (2021)66 Ni was not associated directly with any negative effect on the hypothalamus and pituitary gland but was related to markedly suppressed levels of genes related to testosterone biosynthesis in Leydig cells, a finding that has been well studied in several other studies67,68.
-The different associations detected between Ni exposure to AGI among males and females could suggest a sex-dependent mechanism, as described previously for several exposures in a study conducted by Thankamony et.al (2016)11.
+While excess activation of testosterone-mediated endocrine pathways is more detectable in female newborns than males, testosterone absence or deficiency is associated with more adverse outcomes in males58 (e.g., hypogonadism, shorter AGD59).
+Since testosterone is mainly produced in fetal testicular Leydig cells, its deficiency is associated with under-masculinization, cryptorchidism, and micropenises60.
+Growing evidence shows that several prenatal exposures influence mature Leydig cell function and their progenitor stem cells, thus affecting Leydig cell development during the fetal and postnatal period61,62.
+Animal studies have associated postnatal exposure to Pb and Se with spermatogonia and Leydig cells injury63, and Cd exposure to testicular DNA damage and decreased testosterone levels64,65.
+Our WQS models showed a negative association between prenatal exposure to metals-mixture and male newborn AGIap, suggesting Ni and Se were vital factors.
+These findings are consistent with another study66 associating Ni exposure with testicular damage and hypothalamic-pituitary-testis axis disruption in mice.
+According to Yang et al. (2021)66, Ni was not directly associated with negative effects in the hypothalamus and pituitary gland but was related to markedly suppressed levels of genes associated with testosterone biosynthesis in Leydig cells, a finding thoroughly investigated in previous studies67,68.
+The different associations detected between Ni exposure to AGI among both genders could suggest a sex-dependent mechanism, as described by Thankamony et al. (2016)11.

-Interestingly, the findings regarding the effects of Se on Leydig cells were less consistent: while a study conducted by Gan et.al (2019)69 suggested Se could attenuate the Ni-induced testosterone synthesis disturbance, another study found a negative association between Se levels and expression of testicular house-keeping genes70.
-The protective effect of Se and its role in the maintenance of testicular cells71, as well as reproduction systems of both males and females72 were largely investigated.
+Interestingly, the findings regarding the effect of Se on Leydig cells were less consistent; Gan et al. (2019)69 suggested that Se could attenuate the Ni-induced testosterone synthesis disturbance.
+Another study found a negative association between Se levels and testicular house-keeping gene expression70.
+Se’s protective effect and its role in testicular cell maintenance71 and male and female reproduction systems72 were largely investigated.
 As a component of selenoproteins, Se plays a structural and enzymatic role in many biological pathways, and it is best recognized for its catalytic and antioxidant activities73,74.
-Due to its protective characteristics, a sufficient daily Se consumption of 60 µg/day is highly recommended during pregnancy by World Health Organization75 (WHO), yet its application has to be carefully dosed owing to the narrow margin between the recommended level of intake and toxicity76.
-The findings showed in the study of Shi et.al (2017)71, revealed the double-edged sword nature of Se; while an average exposure to Se was positively associated with expression of testosterone production-related genes in Leydig cells cultures, higher levels were associated with accelerated cells death.
-Since neither Ni nor Se single-exposure model suggested a significant association between exposure levels and AGD, it is possible that a biological or chemical interaction of the two could affect the AGD setting mechanism; yet these findings require a better understanding of the mechanism involving those metals and should be the subject of further research.
+Due to its protective characteristics, the World Health Organization (WHO) recommends 60 µg/day of Se during pregnancy75; however, Se must be carefully dosed due to the narrow margin between the recommended intake level and toxicity76.
+Shi et al. (2017)71 revealed the double-edged nature of Se; while average Se exposure was positively associated with testosterone production-related gene expression in Leydig cell cultures, higher levels were associated with accelerated cell death.
+Since neither Ni nor Se single-exposure models suggested a significant association between exposure levels and AGD, it is possible that a biological or chemical interaction between them could affect the AGD setting mechanism.
+These findings require a better understanding of the mechanism and further research.